Local News Links:... .........................

 King George VI at Manitoba's Government House

-There is a Winnipeg version of 'the King's speech' and it took place less than four months before the wartime rally speech featured in the Oscar winning movie.
+There is a Winnipeg version of 'the King's speech' and it took place less than four months before the wartime rally speech that was featured in the Oscar winning movie.

 In Spring 1939, King George VI and Queen Elizabeth made a month-long Royal Visit to Canada.
 According to the CBC, the couple were treated like 'rock stars' with huge, enthusiastic crowds at every stop along the train route.